 a hyphen.
 If the combined length is

 longer than 63 characters, you might see Error

 Incoming user requests are routed to the services or versions that are configured to handle traffic.
 You can also target and route requests to specific services and versions.
 For more information, see Communicating Between Services.

 There are limits to the number of services, versions, and instances (for services with manual scaling) for each application:

 |Maximum instances per version with manual scaling||20|

 *Backend services, such as a backend service that is used by an external HTTP load balancer, can count towards your maximum versions limit.

 Not all projects have the above limits.
 As your use of Google Cloud Platform expands over time, your limits might increase accordingly.
-If you expect a notable upcoming increase in usage, you can proactively request adjustments from the App Engine Quotas page in the Cloud Console.
+If you expect a notable upcoming increase in usage, you can proactively request adjustments from the App Engine Quotas page in the Google Cloud console.